DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture8.md

 ### Stage 2: PV of Tax Shields
 - The expected tax saving is $\tau_{c}r_{c}D$ where $\tau_{c}$ is the corporate tax rate
-  - D is the amount of borrowing is expected to remain table
+  - D is the amount of borrowing is expected to remain stable

 ![alt text](assets\IMG146.PNG)